UCLA beats Cal 76-56 in Bruins' earliest ever Pac-12 opener

 Cal never cut its deficit to single-digits in the second half, when it got outscored 36-34, despite improved shooting.

-Jalen Hill, who had 10 points and seven rebounds, had back-to-back dunks on passes by Tyger Campbell early in the second half.
+Hill finished with 10 points and seven rebounds.
 Jaquez fed Smith an alley-oop pass for a big dunk that extended UCLA's lead to 64-47.

 The Bruins raced to a 31-11 lead, including 15 straight points to cap the spurt.
 Smith scored eight of their first 12 points, hitting two 3-pointers.